felipeazucares/plotbot/README.md

 # Hairy Plotter

-DEV.TO Hackathon Project - interactive fiction generation using aitextgen library &amp; treelib My submission to the MongoDB Atlas Hackathon on DEV!
+DEV.TO Hackathon Project - interactive fiction generation using aitextgen library &amp; and MongoDB Atlas and React My submission to the MongoDB Atlas Hackathon on DEV!

 ---